SuperLoc: The Key to Robust LiDAR-Inertial Localization Lies in Predicting Alignment Risks: Experiment

 \subsection{Alignment Risks Prediction}

 To evaluate the effectiveness of our approach, we conducted analyses across three challenging environments: caves, multi-floor structures, and long corridors (Fig.~\ref{fig:first_figure}).
 For each setting, we aggregated approximately 10 seconds of point cloud data and projected our confidence metric onto the 3D space, creating an observability scan.
 In both cave and long-corridor environments, our platform's forward movement revealed significantly lower confidence values in the X (forward) direction compared to other dimensions.
 This phenomenon is visually represented in the observability scans (Fig. \ref{fig:obser}), where the scarcity of red points indicates reduced correspondence in the X direction.
 The observability scans provide a clear visual representation of degeneracy in specific directions: a lack of red points (X direction) for caves and long corridors, and fewer blue points (Z direction) for multi-floor environments.
-This combination of quantitative low-confidence values and qualitative visual representation validates the consistency of our method in real-time alignment risk prediction.